batuky/ImageResizer-DesktopApp/readme.md

 ## Notes

-Electron 22.0.0 version was chosen so that the application could run on Windows 8.
+Electron 22.0.0 version was chosen so that the application could run on Windows 8 and, higher.

 ## Usage